Master in History with a specialisation in Global History and International Relations

 In Rotterdam, you learn to describe both the broad outlines and the unique and specific aspects of historical events.
 Our programme is characterised by small-scale seminars, personal supervision, and intensive contacts with faculty and fellow students.
 We maintain excellent contacts with archives, museums, and research institutes that offer valuable research internships to our students.
 For several years in a row, the Master History has been named the best history Master in the Netherlands by both the journal Elsevier and Keuzegids Masters.

 This course combines two specialisations: International Relations Theory and World History (or Global History).
 The perspective of the course is the highest possible level of international relations and global interactions, including empires, regions or continents.
 We will take a historical perspective on the rise and decline of empires and regions since about 1600 until the present, covering the western world and beyond.
 We will ask ourselves what the constitutive factors are of global historical developments.
 We will study the rise and fall of empires, but we will also question the influence of non-state actors such as NGO’s and multinational corporations on international relations.
 We will study the historical roots of contemporary attempts of empire-building, and by doing so we highlight the dynamics between the global (or macro-level) and the local (or micro-level).

 Would you like to obtain a Master's degree in History, but you don't have the right prior education?
 Then you are a likely candidate to enrol in the pre-Master History at the Erasmus University Rotterdam.

 Bridging the knowledge gap

-In the pre-Master History, you will follow certain courses of the Bachelor History.
+In the pre-Master History, you will follow certain courses of Bachelor History.
 You will become acquainted with cultural, social and economic history and with the history of international relations.
 You will take some methodological courses as well, preparing you for the Master's programme.
-The pre-Master History can only be followed fulltime.
+Pre-Master History can only be followed full-time.